ING Banner

 WEAVE Funding and Construction

-ING initiated plans to build WEAVE after extensive consultation with the ING user community about what was needed for the future.
-There was a broad consensus that a world-class wide-field multi-object spectrograph was required, to exploit from the ground the huge surveys being undertaken by powerful telescopes such as as ESA's Gaia, thereby helping to address the main astrophysical challenges foreseen for the next decade or so.
+The ING initiated plans to build WEAVE after extensive consultation with the ING user community about what was needed for the future.
+There was a broad consensus that a world-class wide-field multi-object spectrograph was required to exploit from the ground the huge surveys being undertaken by powerful telescopes such as as ESA's Gaia, thereby helping to address the main astrophysical challenges foreseen for the next decade.

-In 2016, the countries of the ING partnership (the UK, Spain and the Netherlands), joined by France and Italy, signed an agreement to design and build WEAVE, with each country contributing major components as listed below, and with the ING providing auxiliary systems and overall project management.
+In 2016, the multi-lateral agreement to design and build WEAVE was signed by the countries of the ING partnership (the UK, Spain and the Netherlands), joined by France and Italy, with each country contributing major components as listed below, and with the ING providing auxiliary systems and overall project management.

-The instrument construction team is led by Gavin Dalton from Oxford University as Principal Investigator, Scott Trager from Groningen University as Project Scientist, Don Abrams from ING as Project Manager, and Chris Benn from ING as Instrument Scientist.
+The consortium is led by Gavin Dalton from the University of Oxford and RAL Space as Principal Investigator, Scott Trager from University of Groningen as Project Scientist, Don Carlos Abrams from the ING as Project Manager, and Chris Benn from the ING as Instrument Scientist.
 The main components of WEAVE are:

-• Optical fibres, provided by the Observatoire de Paris in France, manufactured in France, Canada and USA.
+• Field rotator, provided by IAC and manufactured by IDOM (ES).
+Optical fibres, provided by the Observatoire de Paris in France, manufactured in France, Canada and USA.

 • LIFU, built by NOVA (NL).

-• Observation control system, built by the ING.
+• Observatory control system, built by the ING.

-WEAVE's construction has been funded by the Science and Technology Facilities Council (STFC, UK), the Netherlands Research School for Astronomy (NOVA, NL), the Dutch Science Foundation (NWO, NL), the Isaac Newton Group of Telescope (ING, UK/NL/ES), the Astrophysical Institute of the Canaries (IAC, ES), the Ministry of Economy and Competitiveness (MINECO, ES), the Ministry of Science and Innovation (MCI), the European Regional Development Fund (ERDF), the National Institute for Astrophysics (INAF, IT), the French National Centre for Scientific Research (CNRS, FR), Paris Observatory – University of Paris Science and Letters (FR), Besançon Observatory (FR), Region île de France (FR), Region Franche-Comté (FR), Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE, MX), National Council for Science and Technology (CONACYT, MX), Lund Observatory (SE), Uppsala University (SE), the Leibniz Institute for Astrophysics (AIP, DE), Max-Planck Institute for Astronomy (MPIA, DE), University of Pennsylvania (US), and Konkoly Observatory (HU).
+WEAVE's construction has been funded by the Science and Technology Facilities Council (STFC, UK), the Netherlands Research School for Astronomy (NOVA, NL), the Dutch Research Council (NWO, NL), the Isaac Newton Group of Telescopes (ING, UK/NL/ES), the Instituto de Astrofísica de Canarias (IAC, ES), the Ministry of Economy and Competitiveness (MINECO, ES), the Ministry of Science and Innovation (MCI, ES), the European Regional Development Fund (ERDF), the National Institute for Astrophysics (INAF, IT), the French National Centre for Scientific Research (CNRS, FR), Paris Observatory – University of Paris Science and Letters (FR), Besançon Observatory (FR), Region Île de France (FR), Region Franche-Comté (FR), Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE, MX), National Council for Science and Technology (CONACYT, MX), Lund Observatory (SE), Uppsala University (SE), the Leibniz Institute for Astrophysics (AIP, DE), Max-Planck Institute for Astronomy (MPIA, DE), University of Pennsylvania (US), and Konkoly Observatory (HU).

 Additional Material